13 Ways to Clean Your Whole Home with Apple Cider Vinegar

 - On the other hand, mixing 10 ounces of vinegar with 10 gallons of water is a great fertilizer for soil.

 Of course, these are just some of the many ways that apple cider vinegar can improve your home and your life in general.
-So, get to your nearest store, grab a gallon and get to work — you have some chemical-free cleaning to do.
+So, get to your nearest store, grab a gallon and get to work.